riiyed/Widget-Visualizer/README.md

 # Widget-Visualizer

-A full-stack financial dashboard and financial data visualization web application built with Spring Boot, Angular, and PostgreSQL.
+A full-stack financial dashboard and data visualization web application built with Spring Boot, Angular, and PostgreSQL.
 It includes secure JWT-based authentication, role-based access control, and BCrypt password encryption.
 Users can register, log in, and create personalized financial graphs with configurations saved per user in a flexible JSON column.
-The backend handles sensitive loan parameters securely, while the frontend offers a responsive UI for dynamic data visualization.
-Designed with a modular architecture for scalability and maintainability.

 ## 🏗️ Architecture Overview